The Society of Folk Dance Historians (SFDH)

 Mendocino Folklore Camp in northern California began as a weekend in the town of Mendocino in 1962, followed the next year with a full week in town.
 Madelynne Greene, the founder, had taught at Maine Folk Dance Camp that year and decided with C. Stewart Smith to try a West Coast camp.
 She wanted it to have a woodsy setting, much like Maine Folk Dance Camp, and to also be a place where not only international folk dances were presented, but where music, customs, folklore, and ethnic foods set the scene for a truly unique experience.

-The directors have evolved through the years, and have included wonderfully dedicated people; Leon Pinsker (as in "Pinsker Grove"), Knute Fisher, Bev Mann, Jeff O’Connor, Marilyn Smith, Mary Korn, Mark Wegner, Sharon Fisher, Debbie Evenich, Phyris Tobler, Dave and Emma Charlebois, Wendy Zukas, Jay Michtom, and Billy and Susie Burke.
+The directors evolved through the years, and included wonderfully dedicated people, such as, Leon Pinsker, Knute Fisher, Bev Mann, Jeff O’Connor, Marilyn Smith, Mary Korn, Mark Wegner, Sharon Fisher, Debbie Evenich, Phylis Tobler, Dave & Emma Charlebois, Wendy Zukas, Jay Michtom, Billy & Susie Burke, and Daniel Tuutau.

 This page © 2018 by Ron Houston.